derrod/legendary/README.md

 Its name as a tongue-in-cheek play on tiers of [item rarity in many MMORPGs](https://wow.gamepedia.com/Quality).

 Right now Legendary is in beta and not feature-complete.
 You might run into some bugs or issues.
-If you do please [create an issue on GitHub](https://github.com/derrod/legendary/issues/new) so we can fix it.
+If you do please [create an issue on GitHub](https://github.com/derrod/legendary/issues/new/choose) so we can fix it.

+Please read the the [config file](#config-file) and [cli usage](#usage) sections before creating an issue to avoid invalid reports.

 **Note:** Legendary is currently a CLI (command-line interface) application without a graphical user interface, it has to be run from a terminal (e.g. PowerShell)